prairir/shopify2021/README.md

 # README

-This is my first rails project
+This is my first rails project and I built it in 3 days

 *this is still a work in progres*